alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 #### Assume a few errors

-To err is to be human.
+To err is human.
 If you don't like a few letters, you can always pretend those were solved wrong and switch them to wildcards in nutrimatic.

 It's important not to overdo this, but getting good at error correction can really take you quite far.
 This extends to other forms of errors as well.
-For example, sometimes I'll assume our indices were derived incorrectly, and try Caeser shifting by all values in case they're all off by one.
+For example, sometimes I'll assume our indices were derived incorrectly, and try Caesar shifting by all values in case they're all off by one.

 #### Cheese